 Day 2 – Penzance, St Michael’s Mount & Land’s End

-Provided the weather works in your favour (and there is more a chance of this in Cornwall than elsewhere in England), spend your second day of this Cornwall itinerary enjoying a number of Cornwall’s incredible outdoor sights and scenery.
+Provided the weather works in your favour (and there is more a chance of this in Cornwall than elsewhere in England), spend your second day of this Cornish road trip enjoying a number of Cornwall’s incredible outdoor sights and scenery.

 Begin your day in the charming town of Penzance.
 There isn’t all that much to see here in regards to tourist sites, however, the town itself is worth wandering through.
-There are a lot of points of interest around Penzance, however, that make it a great jumping-off point for day two of this 3 days in Cornwall itinerary.
+There are a lot of points of interest around Penzance, however, that make it a great jumping-off point for day two of your time in Cornwall.

 One such point of interest is the beautiful St Michael’s Mount which is one of the top places to visit in Cornwall.
 Located on a small island just a stone’s throw away from Penzance of the coast of the town of Marazion, the island is reachable by a man-made causeway that you can walk across at low to mid-tide (most of the day) and it only takes a few minutes to reach the island.

 The castle on St Michael’s Mount dates back as far as the 8th Century CE when the structure was built as a monastery, however, it has been home to the St Aubyn family since about 1650.

 It’s an open-air theatre that a Cornish woman carved out of the side of a cliff.
 It has spectacular views of the sea and puts on Shakespeare productions during the summer season.
 It’s worth a visit even if you don’t see a show, though, because both the theatre and scenery are absolutely breathtaking.